-Response: The rate methodology included in the approved state plan for nursing facility services is a cost based prospective payment methodology subject to ceiling.
-We are unaware of any requirement under current federal law or regulation that limits individual provider payments to their actual costs.
+Response: The rate methodology included in the approved State Plan for personal care services is a cost-based methodology subject to ceilings.
+There is no current requirement under Federal law or regulation that limits individual providers payments to their actual costs.